Get your International Driving Permit for United States in 8 minutes

 Driving in a foreign country can be an incredible experience, offering freedom and flexibility.
 However, it requires careful preparation.

-Always Carry Both Your U.S. License and IDP
+Always Carry Both Your U.S. License and International Driving Permit

-As emphasized before, your IDP is only valid when accompanied by your original, valid U.S. state-issued driver's license.
+As emphasized before, your International Driving Permit is only valid when accompanied by your original, valid U.S. state-issued driver's license.
 Keep both documents with you whenever you are driving.

 Know Before You Go: Local Traffic Laws & Road Conditions